Shawn-Cameron/QuadraticFormula/README.md

 # QuadraticFormula
-Simple program that calculates the zeros of a Square Function
+Simple program that calculates the zeros of a Square Function.